2020-2023

 5.4 Official Personnel File

-The superintendent or designee shall maintain the bargaining unit member’s official personnel file.
+The Superintendent or designee shall maintain the bargaining unit member’s official personnel file.
 Only evidence of current performance and/or evidence from a current investigation of misconduct (including that which occurred in the past that was both unlawful and unknown to the Administration), and material contained in the official personnel file can be utilized in the suspension or discharge of a bargaining unit member.

 No formal evaluation material and no letter of reprimand or letter of complaint shall be placed in the personnel file unless the bargaining unit member has an opportunity to read such material.
 The bargaining unit member shall be requested to acknowledge in writing that the material has been read by affixing their signature.
 If the bargaining unit member refuses to acknowledge the material being read, the material may nevertheless be placed in the file if the bargaining unit member has had the opportunity to read the material.